 Academic Based Communities

-The College of Education Living-Learning Community is designed especially for students who are interested in becoming teachers or in exploring the idea of education as a college major.
+The Education Living-Learning Community in Windward Commons is designed especially for students who are interested in becoming teachers or those students who may not want to teach but still want to work with children.
+Students can be from any of the undergraduate majors in education.
 The goals for the students who live in this community include:

 - Connecting with faculty mentors.
-Students in the Education Living- Learning Community have access to a designated advisor and faculty mentors (who also teach classes in the residence hall) as well as a graduate student, who is available to help with homework or other academic and “college-negotiating” issues
+Students in the Education Living-Learning Community have access to a designated advisor and faculty mentors (who also teach classes in the residence hall) as well as a student mentor who is available to help with homework or other academic and “college-negotiating” issues.

-- Experiencing profession-related activities before they begin their major, through Living-Learning Community activities
+- Experiencing profession-related activities before you begin your major, through Living-Learning Community activities.

-The College of Health Professions Living-Learning Community is designed especially for students planning to apply to clinical programs such as Medical Laboratory Science, Nursing, Physical Therapy, Radiologic Science and Respiratory Therapy or major in Communication Science & Disorders, Rehabilitation Sciences, or Health Sciences.
+The College of Health Professions Living-Learning Community is designed especially for students planning to apply to clinical programs such as Medical Laboratory Science, Nursing, Physical Therapy, Radiologic Science and Respiratory Therapy or majors in Communication Science & Disorders, Rehabilitation Sciences, or Health Science.
 Students involved in this learning community will have opportunities to participate in:

 - Seminars of an academic nature and covering basic survival skills designed to foster academic success

 - Possible volunteer opportunities at a local hospital in your area of interest